stark-cybertech/daggerheart-fantasy-statblocks/statblocks/Petty Noble.md

 ---
 statblock: true
-layout: Daggerheart Adversary
+layout: "Daggerheart Adversary"
-name: Petty Noble
+name: "Petty Noble"
 tier: 1
-type: Social
+type: "Social"
-description: A richly dressed and adorned aristocrat brimming with hubris.
+description: "A richly dressed and adorned aristocrat brimming with hubris."
-difficulty: 14
+difficulty: "14"
-thresholds: 6/10
+thresholds: "6/10"
 atk: -3
-attack: Rapier
+attack: "Rapier"
-range: Melee
+range: "Melee"
-damage: 1d6+1 phy
+damage: "1d6+1 phy"
 hp: 3
 stress: 5
 experience:
-  - Aristocrat +3
+  - "Aristocrat +3"
 motives_and_tactics:
-  - Abuse power
+  - "Abuse power"
-  - gather resources
+  - "gather resources"
-  - mobilize minions
+  - "mobilize minions"
 feats:
-  - name: My Land, My Rules - Passive
+  - name: "My Land, My Rules - Passive"
-    desc: All social actions made against the Noble on their land have disadvantage.
+    desc: "All social actions made against the Noble on their land have disadvantage."
-  - name: Guards, Seize Them! - Action
+  - name: "Guards, Seize Them! - Action"
-    desc: Once per scene, mark a Stress to summon 1d4 Bladed Guards, who appear at Far range to enforce the Noble’s will.
+    desc: "Once per scene, mark a Stress to summon 1d4 Bladed Guards, who appear at Far range to enforce the Noble’s will."
-  - name: Exile - Action
+  - name: "Exile - Action"
-    desc: Spend a Fear and target a PC.
+    desc: "Spend a Fear and target a PC.
 The Noble proclaims that the target and their allies are exiled from the noble’s territory.
-While exiled, the target and their allies have disadvantage during social situations within the Noble’s domain.
+While exiled, the target and their allies have disadvantage during social situations within the Noble’s domain."
 ---

 ```statblock